Chevron's Options Frenzy: What You Need to Know

 Chevron is an integrated energy company with exploration, production, and refining operations worldwide.
 It is the second-largest oil company in the United States with production of 3.1 million of barrels of oil equivalent a day, including 7.7 million cubic feet a day of natural gas and 1.8 million of barrels of liquids a day.
 Production activities take place in North America, South America, Europe, Africa, Asia, and Australia.
 Its refineries are in the US and Asia for total refining capacity of 1.8 million barrels of oil a day.
 Proven reserves at year-end 2023 stood at 11.1 billion barrels of oil equivalent, including 6.0 billion barrels of liquids and 30.4 trillion cubic feet of natural gas.

-Where Is Chevron Standing Right Now?
-Currently trading with a volume of 4,059,401, the CVX's price is down by -1.37%, now at $148.48.
-RSI readings suggest the stock is currently is currently neutral between overbought and oversold.
-Anticipated earnings release is in 3 days.
+Present Market Standing of Chevron With a trading volume of 2,648,685, the price of CVX is up by 0.33%, reaching $153.58.
+Current RSI values indicate that the stock is may be approaching overbought.
+Next earnings report is scheduled for 88 days from now.
 What The Experts Say On Chevron

-5 market experts have recently issued ratings for this stock, with a consensus target price of $168.6.
+In the last month, 5 experts released ratings on this stock with an average target price of $171.8.

-Benzinga Edge's Unusual Options board spots potential market movers before they happen.
-See what positions big money is taking on your favorite stocks.
-Click here for access. * Consistent in their evaluation, an analyst from UBS keeps a Buy rating on Chevron with a target price of $192. * An analyst from RBC Capital downgraded its action to Outperform with a price target of $170. * An analyst from Scotiabank has decided to maintain their Sector Outperform rating on Chevron, which currently sits at a price target of $163. * Consistent in their evaluation, an analyst from Truist Securities keeps a Hold rating on Chevron with a target price of $150. * An analyst from B of A Securities downgraded its action to Buy with a price target of $168.
+20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
+Copy his trades, which have had averaged a 27% profit every 20 days.
+Click here for access. * Consistent in their evaluation, an analyst from Barclays keeps a Overweight rating on Chevron with a target price of $174. * Maintaining their stance, an analyst from UBS continues to hold a Buy rating for Chevron, targeting a price of $192. * An analyst from RBC Capital persists with their Outperform rating on Chevron, maintaining a target price of $175. * Consistent in their evaluation, an analyst from Truist Securities keeps a Hold rating on Chevron with a target price of $155. * Maintaining their stance, an analyst from Scotiabank continues to hold a Sector Outperform rating for Chevron, targeting a price of $163.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.